(Published September 2013, last updated May 2023).

 Founded in the early twelfth century, Castelnaudary grew around a château which was built here in 1118.
 Over the centuries, the town’s fortunes rose and fell—it was decimated in 1355 during the Hundred Years War but was later made the capital of the Lauragais area under the rule of Catherine de Medici.
 At this time, civil and criminal court buildings were erected here next to the château.

-In 1623, the château was dismantled under the orders of Louis VIII and later that century, a prison was built here which remained in use until 1926.
+In 1623, the château was dismantled under the orders of Louis XIII and later that century, a prison was built here which remained in use until 1926.
 Today, the court buildings are a school and the jail houses a museum featuring the Canal du Midi.

 The hardships of the Hundred Years War gave birth to cassoulet—a rich bean stew made from a variety of meats and white haricot beans, slow cooked until tender.
 Castelnaudary has become famous for this dish and, each year plays host to the Fête du Cassoulet during the last weekend of August.
 Most restaurants have their own version on the menu, so be sure to try it no matter when you visit.